 The LG UP8000 is an okay budget TV.
-It's best suited for watching TV shows or use as a PC monitor, but even then, its low brightness might be a problem for some.
-It's essentially a mix of the LG UN8500 and UN7300 from 2020.
+It's best suited for watching TV shows or use as a PC monitor.
+Even then, it's not very versatile, as it can't overcome glare in a bright room, and it looks bad in a dark room.

 The LG UP8000 is a higher-end version of the LG UP7000, and both TVs perform okay overall.
 They each have the same features, but the UP8000 is a bit better in a few areas.
 It has better reflection handling and a quicker response time, so motion looks better.
 Also, the UP8000 can remove 24p judder from any source, while the UP7000 can only remove it from native 24p sources.
 The UP8000 has better out-of-the-box accuracy, but this is something that can vary between units.

 The LG UP8000 is a bit better than the LG NANO75 2021.
 The UP8000 is a bit brighter, and it can remove judder from 60p/i sources, like a cable box.
 Other than that, these two TVs are nearly identical, and any measured differences between them can be attributed to panel variance.

 The LG UP8000 and the Sony X80J are very similar IPS TVs.
 The only notable differences between them are that the X80J can display a wide color gamut for HDR, gets a bit brighter, and has better response times.
 It also has a flicker-free backlight, making it a good choice for people sensitive to backlight flicker.